What is Hematology

 References:

-Choosing Hematology as a Medical Student http://www.hematology.org/Trainees/Choose-Hematology/
+American Society of Hematology (ASH).
+Choosing Hematology as a Medical Student.

-Blood Disorders and Blood Safety. https://www.nhlbi.nih.gov/science/blood-disorders-and-blood-safety
+National Heart, Lung, and Blood Institute (NHLBI).
+Blood Disorders and Blood Safety.

 Keywords: